HAOYU-LI/Movie-Recommendation-System/input/README.md

-## User input
+## User watching history

-Sample user input is given for demo purpose.
-The format for user input is:
+User watching histories are given in this folder.
+The format for data is:

 ```
 userID,movieID,Rating\n